Anchal33/Vanilla-JS/The Dice Game/ReadMe.md

 this is just a basic web app using html,css and javaScript

-check it out here : http://anchalgoyal33.epizy.com/The Dice Game/
+check it out here : http://anchalgoyal33.epizy.com/The%20Dice%20Game/